diletta-ci/diletta-ci/README.md

 # Ciao, I'm Diletta 👋
 I'm a **Sofware Engineering Manager** and still love to do some **Frontend** projects.

-⚡ I embracing a servant leadership style, I prioritize transparent communication, trust, empathy, and empowerment to enable team members to excel.
+:zap: I'm embracing a servant leadership style, I prioritize transparent communication, trust, empathy, and empowerment to enable team members to excel.

 ## My core values
-💪 **EMPOWERMENT**: Providing resources and support to foster individual and team growth, enabling autonomy and initiative.
+:muscle: **EMPOWERMENT**: Providing resources and support to foster individual and team growth, enabling autonomy and initiative.

-💧 **AUTHENTICITY**: Embracing transparency and honesty in communication to build trust and credibility within the team.
+:droplet: **AUTHENTICITY**: Embracing transparency and honesty in communication to build trust and credibility within the team.

-🐾 **GUIDANCE**: Recognizing unique strengths and offering tailored direction to maximize potential.
+:paw_prints: **GUIDANCE**: Recognizing unique strengths and offering tailored direction to maximize potential.

-🤝 **TRUST**: Cultivating an environment of mutual respect, empowerment, and collaboration, where individuals feel valued and capable of making meaningful contributions.
+:handshake: **TRUST**: Cultivating an environment of mutual respect, empowerment, and collaboration, where individuals feel valued and capable of making meaningful contributions.

 ### My soft skills
 In navigating **diverse situations**, I exhibit proficiency in **team management**, smoothly **resolving conflicts**, and efficiently adjusting **prioritizations** between changes.